 Update: May 2019

-Lisadila School is a ministry of the Protestant Church of Timor Leste (IPTL).
+Lisadila School is a ministry of the Protestant Church in East Timor (IPTL).
 The IPTL is committed to and engaged in spiritual, cultural and social reconstruction of their young country.
 In addition to the education provided through Lisadila School, the church is involved in providing pastoral and leadership training, offering biblical studies, medical care, and developing ongoing relationships in neighboring Indonesian provinces to continue working toward peace and justice in East Timor.

 The school opened in 2007 providing education through middle school.
 Today, the school has about 150 students.
 Lisadila is located in a remote part of the country, where there are no government schools.
 Through the presence of the IPTL’s Lisadila School, students from this region can go to school.
 After ten years of operation, the IPTL spoke with alumni of the school to learn more about the impact the school is having on the community.
 In the first ten years of existence, over 400 students have attended Lisadila School.
 After completing their studies at the school, approximately half of graduates travel to a different community to continue high school and approximately half stay in the village.
 After completing their studies, many students return to Lisadila and work as farm laborers.